awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 ### ACTIVE Encryption Context

 The ACTIVE branch key is a copy of the DECRYPT_ONLY with the same `version`.
-It is structured slightly differently so that the active version can be access quickly.
+It is structured slightly differently so that the active version can be accessed quickly.

 In addition to the [encryption context](#encryption-context):